MicrosoftDocs/architecture-center/docs/example-scenario/apps/measure-azure-app-sustainability-sci-score-content.md

 The primary purpose of this architecture is to provide a sustainability score for your applications with a minimal effect on cost and carbon itself.
 Most of the components are platform as a service (PaaS) and serverless Azure services that can scale independently based on use and traffic.

-In this scenario, the dashboard and storage interface aren't intended for a massive usage and consultation.
+In this scenario, the dashboard and storage interface aren't intended for heavy usage and consultation.
 If you plan to provide them to many users,  consider these alternatives:

 - Decouple the extracted data by transforming it and storing it in a different system of record
 - Switch Azure Table Storage to a more scalable data structure alternative, such as [Azure Cosmos DB](https://azure.microsoft.com/products/cosmos-db)